Irish leaders pay tribute to Pope as ‘exceptional’ and ‘remarkable’ figure

 Irish premier Micheal Martin said Pope Francis held “a special place in the hearts of Irish people”, while deputy premier Simon Harris said he “bore his illness with great dignity and courage”.

-His death was announced by Irish-born Cardinal Kevin Farrell, a camerlengo of the Holy Roman Church.
+His death was announced on Easter Monday by Irish-born Cardinal Kevin Farrell, a camerlengo of the Holy Roman Church.

+Archbishop of Armagh Eamon Martin said “there was something different about this Pope” and called him “a very courageous leader”.

+“Francis’s papacy has been a profound gift to the Church and indeed to the world,” he said, speaking at St Patrick’s Cathedral in Armagh.

 “On such matters, and on others, such as attitudes towards women and those of the LGBTQ+ community within the Church, Pope Francis sought to play a positive role,” Mr Higgins said.